Skip to main content

 1. Introduction

-The Illness and Injury Ontology is the ontology used by the Canadian Writing Research Collaboratory to assign names of illnesses and injuries to cause of death and health issues triples.
+The Illness and Injury Ontology is the ontology used by the Canadian Writing Research Collaboratory to assign names of illnesses and injuries to health problems and causes of death.
+It is designed to work with the main CWRC ontology or independently of it.

 This human-readable version of the ontology accompanies the introduction to the ontology (see Introduction).
-The ontology is the primary source for understanding how the ontology works.
+The OWL ontology itself is the primary source for understanding how the ontology works.

-The intended audience of this document are scholars and practitioners who wish to understand how the ontology works and who intend to make use of this ontology.
+The intended audiences of this document are scholars and practitioners who wish to understand how the ontology works and who intend to make use of this ontology.

 2. Illness & Injury Ontological Structures